U.S. Public Pension Actuary (retiree medical)

 Retirement Plan Valuation ▼

-- Methods: The candidate will understand how to apply/synthesize the methods used to value pension benefits for various purposes.
+- Methods: Apply/synthesize the methods and models used to value pension benefits for various purposes.

-- Actuarial Assumptions: The candidate will understand how to analyze/synthesize the factors that go into selection of actuarial assumptions used in pension valuations.
+- Actuarial Assumptions: Analyze/synthesize the factors that go into selection of actuarial assumptions used in pension valuations.

-- Accounting Standards: The candidate will understand how to perform valuations and prepare disclosure information for retirement income plans under applicable accounting standards.
+- Accounting Standards: Perform valuations and prepare disclosure information for retirement income plans under applicable accounting standards.

-- Investment Risk Management: The candidate will recognize and appropriately reflect the role of retirement plan investments in managing plan sponsor risk and make recommendations.
+- Investment Risk Management: Recognize and appropriately reflect the role of retirement plan investments in managing plan sponsor risk and make recommendations.

-- Funding Policy: The candidate will understand the general principles applicable to the funding of retirement income plans and recommend a funding policy.
+- Valuations for the Purpose of Funding: Understand the general principles applicable to the funding of retirement income plans and recommend a funding policy.

 2 additional courses